 Fast Track Admissions is a service that the university offers to students who are currently studying at our Partner Colleges so that they can progress onto their next programme without the need to complete an application form.

 Some programmes have a 'natural progression' from the programme currently being studied into another programme taught at this university.
 In some cases there may be a number of different programmes that may be progressed on to, for example students currently studying FdA Venues, Events and Hospitality Management at Greenwich Community College may progress onto year 3 of either BA Hons Events Management or BA Hons Business Management or BA Hons Tourism Management taught by the Faculty of Business at the university.

 Where there is a natural progression in study we offer a 'Fast Track' service which will give eligible students an offer of a university place in September 2015 without having to complete an application form.

 The links at the bottom of the page will take you to a list of the programmes that eligible students may progress on to.

-Eligible students will be sent a letter inviting them to use this service so please remember that only students who are currently studying on a Foundation Degree, HNC or HND at a university campus or Partner College, where the progression route is shown on the list may use the Fast Track Admissions service.
+Eligible students will be sent an e-mail inviting them to use this service so please remember that only students who are currently studying on a Foundation Degree, HNC or HND at a university campus or Partner College, where the progression route is shown on the list may use the Fast Track Admissions service.

 How to tell us that you want to use Fast Track